qbittorrent/docker-qbittorrent-nox/Readme.md

       For example, `4.4.5-1` is a valid entry.
 You can find all tagged versions [here](https://hub.docker.com/r/qbittorrentofficial/qbittorrent-nox/tags). \
       You can put `latest` to use the latest stable release of qBittorrent. \
       If you are up to test the bleeding-edge version, you can put `alpha` to get the weekly build.
+    * `QBT_TORRENTING_PORT` \
+      This environment variable sets the port number which torrenting traffic will be binded to.
+      Defaults to port `6881` if value is not set.
     * `QBT_WEBUI_PORT` \
       This environment variable sets the port number which qBittorrent WebUI will be binded to.
       Defaults to port `8080` if value is not set.